‘Star Wars: Clash of Lightsabers’ Plays Like the Most Fateful Duel in the Galaxy

 While rewatching the series again, I thought to myself, with the mountains of merchandise which followed Phantom Menace, there must be a game strictly devoted to the iconic Duel of Fates showdown.
 Enter Star Wars: Episode 1 – Clash of the Lightsabers.

-Star Wars: Episode 1 – Clash of the Lightsabers (SW:E1-CotL) is a War-style card game with hand management and press your luck mechanics.
+Star Wars: Episode 1 – Clash of the Lightsabers is a War-style card game with hand management and press your luck mechanics.
 It was released in 1999 by Milton Bradley.
 The goal of both players is to be the first to win 5 lightsaber battles.
 Battles are won in War-style, combat strength comparison.

 Each round, both players draw 7 cards to begin the battle.

 But what makes Star Wars: Episode 1 – Clash of the Lightsabers more than just War is the way the 3 battles work within each round.
 Players draw before the round and won’t draw again until the next round starts.
 This means players will have to know when to concede one battle in order to save cards for the other 2, in the hopes of winning the majority.

 For a game with such a simple appearance, there’s a surprising amount of strategy here.
 Knowing when to push for a victory versus conceding to have a better footing later.
 If you’re looking for a quick-playing card game with a good amount of gameplay (and some pretty sweet pewter miniatures), check out Star Wars: Episode 1 – Clash of the Lightsabers.

 Plus any excuse to play Duel of the Fates on blast.